ShuTheWise/MeshSimplificationComparer/README.md

 3: .\Models\ogr.obj
 ```

-Choose one or more models by providing their indexes with seperators, for example `0` - only armadillo, `1,2` - bunny and desert rose.
+Choose one or more models by providing their indexes with separators, for example `0` - only armadillo, `1,2` - bunny and desert rose.
 You can also press enter to run all.

 3. Prompt `Enter name:` makes you choose a working directory name.
 This will do some preprocessing on the mesh and convert it to file formats used by other algorithms.
-From now on everthing the program does will be stored in `mc_output\<Your working directory name>`.
+From now on everything the program does will be stored in `mc_output\<Your working directory name>`.
 This also acts as a caching mechanism so you don't have to preprocess the mesh every time you want to run the algorithms.
 4. Choose mesh simplification algorithms you wish to run (you need to have installed those programs):

 ```